JamesDearlove/firebase-demo/README.md

 ## Using the Repo

 This project is setup to follow along with the talk.
 There are TODO comments throughout the project where code related to Firebase is needed.
+Not all TODO comments are completed in the talk, feel free to complete them for practice.

+The [`main`](https://github.com/jamesdearlove/firebase-demo/tree/main) branch contains the skeleton app with no Firebase features added yet.

+The [`talk-complete`](https://github.com/JamesDearlove/firebase-demo/tree/talk-complete) branch contains all the code written during the talk.
+It does not include Firebase keys in the [`firebase.ts`](src/firebase.ts) file.

 ### Requirements